A rigorous introduction to linear models: Large-Sample Properties in LS Estimator*

-by the Slutsky's theorem. \end{proof} From the theorem above, we find two different estimators can be both consistent.
-That is, when sample size $n$ is large enough, $\hat{\sigma}^2_m$ and $S_m^2$ will be close.
-We mentioned previously that both biased and unbiased estimators can be consistent.
-The theorem above actually shows that the biased estimator $\hat{\sigma}^2_m$ and the unbiased estimator $S_m^2$ are both consistent.
+From the above theorem, we find two different estimators---one biased and one unbiased---can both be consistent.
+That is, when sample size $n$ is sufficiently large, the estimates $\widehat{\sigma}^2_m$ and $\rS_m^2$ become very close to each other and to the true value $\sigma^2$.

+As previously noted, unbiasedness is not a necessary condition for consistency.
+This result highlights that even though $\widehat{\sigma}^2_m$ is biased in finite samples, it still converges to the correct parameter value as $n$ increases.
+Similarly, although $\rS_m^2$ is unbiased, its consistency also depends on the behavior of the estimator $\widehatbbeta_m$ and the law of large numbers.

-\subsection{Asymptotic Normality under Noise Moment Assumption*}
+\subsection{Asymptotic Normality under Noise Moment Assumption}